What We Do

 About Black Rock City Emergency Services Department

-The Emergency Services Department (ESD) coordinates all professional emergency resources on the playa, 24 hours a day, including requests to outside agencies via the state-of-the-art emergency dispatch center.
-ESD responsibilities cover all responses in the field to reports of fire, medical, or psychiatric emergencies.
+The Emergency Services Department (ESD) coordinates all professional emergency resources on the playa, 24 hours a day, including requests to outside agencies via a state-of-the-art emergency dispatch center.
+ESD responsibilities cover all responses in the field to reports of fire, medical, or mental health emergencies.
 ESD’s highly trained professionals volunteer long hours to ensure the safety and well-being of Black Rock City.

-ESD provides four branches of service—Fire, Medical, Communications, and Crisis intervention—and employs the Incident Command System (ICS), providing a basis for smooth integration with outside and allied agencies to maximize safety and security for participants, volunteers, and Emergency Services personnel.
-ICS also gives new ESD volunteers a familiar framework and increases our overall operational efficiency.
+ESD provides four branches of service—Fire, Medical, Communications, and Crisis intervention—and employs the Incident Command System (ICS), providing a basis for smooth integration with cooperating agencies to maximize safety and security for participants, volunteers, and Emergency Services personnel.
+ESD’s Planning and Logistics sections provide the support needed to stand up a fully functional public safety system in Black Rock City.

 Origins & History

-The Emergency Services Department was formed in 1998 within at a time when the event was smaller.
+The Emergency Services Department was formed in 1998 at a time when the event was much smaller.
+ESD began as a part of the Black Rock Rangers, with Blue Dot Rangers providing medical care, Green Dot Rangers providing mental health services, and finally Red Dot Rangers providing fire protection services.
 As the event grew, it became apparent that the missions of the Rangers and ESD were distinctly different.
 To allow a tighter focus on priorities, ESD became a sub-department of the Rangers.

 Pre-event and Post-event Operations